maxxie114/exampleNukkitPlugin/README.md

 # exampleNukkitPlugin
-Just for a reference on the API, and a test plugin for nukkit;wtf
+Just for a reference on the API, and a test plugin for nukkit......